wellcomecollection/platform/docs/rfcs/011-network-architecture/README.md

 ## Proposed network infrastructure

 Networks should be split along project lines, using a consistent IP CIDR scheme that is non-overlapping with other Wellcome infrastructure.
-Network access to 3rd party ...
+Network access to 3rd parties should be made available via a transit VPC.

-WIP
+- `transit-10-90-4-0-23`: 10.90.4.0/23 - Transit VPC: IP range within Wellcome internal network, contains VPN connection to Wellcome via internal firewall. (owned by Platform AWS account)
+- `storage-172-30-0-0-16`: 172.30.0.0/16 - Storage service infrastructure (owned by Storage AWS account)
+- `monitoring-172-28-0-0-16`: 172.28.0.0/16 - Monitoring infrastructure (owned by Platform AWS account)
+- `datascience-172-27-0-0-16`: 172.26.0.0/16 - Data science infrastructure & Labs (owned by Collection Data AWS account)
+- `catalogue-172-31-0-0-16`: 172.31.0.0/16 - Catalogue service infrastructure (owned by Catalogue AWS account)

+The default VPC has been removed.